iitc-project/ingress-intel-total-conversion/mobile/HACKING.md

 How does this basically work?
 -----------------------------

 At the moment, the Android App is a WebView which renders the normal web page.
-The IITC script is injected before page load and after this, it works the same way as on desktop browser.
+The IITC script is injected by calling the ```iitc_view.loadIITC_JS(Context)```.
+The app uses a local version of the script, which is located in the assets folder, if no external source is given (see "pref\_iitc\_source").

 Communication from app to script is handled by loading Javascript function calls.
 For example: ```iitc_view.loadUrl("javascript: window.goBack();");```